Here, we detail the difference between solid and engineered wooden floors to help you decide which is best for you.Written by: Yarl Christie

 Engineered wood floors are available in varying degrees of thickness ranging from 1mm to 5mm.
 The thicker the wear layer, the more the floor can be re-sanded.

 Most solid hardwood floors are available in a standard thickness of ¾inch.
 However, some floors are thinner at 5/16” thickness.
-These floors can be re-sanded multiple times without compromising their structural integrity.
+These floors can be re-sanded and a fresh coat of oil applied multiple times without compromising their structural integrity.

 This means that these floors do not bulge or shrink owing to temperature and humidity changes.
 Engineered wood floors can be used in basements, conservatories and kitchens without a second thought.